ywhust/Socket-Programming/programming-assignment2/README.md

 ## How to execute

 The Python version is 3.6.0.
 First, use __python server.py 2017__ to set up the server.
 Then use __python client.py localhost 2017__ to set up client and start the game.

+## Test results

+The client.txt stores the output results from client side.
+In this file, we record both three situations - win, lose or overloaded.
+The server.txt contains messagess about the connection status.
+And the word_list.txt is used as the default word dictionary.